 Tax filing is mandatory for the City of Franklin.
 A tax return must be filed even if no income was earned or if no tax is due with the return.
-Taxpayers under the age of 18 years of age are not required to file, however, they may wish file to claim a refund of tax withheld for the City of Franklin by their employer.
+Taxpayers under the age of 18 years of age are required to file if the income exceeds zero after the $6,500 deduction of total wages.

-The due date of the 2016 City of Franklin tax return is April 18, 2017.
-Tax return, W2’s plus any required forms and schedules must be post marked or delivered to the city building April 15th with any payment that may be due.
-Below are the due dates for the 2015 estimated payments.
+The due date of City of Franklin tax returns matches the Federal Tax Return Deadlines.
+A signed tax return, W2’s plus any required forms and schedules must be post marked or delivered to the city building with any payment that may be due.
+Below are the due dates for the estimated payments.

 - 3rd Quarter is due September 15